WordPress/wordpress-playground/packages/docs/site/docs/12-limitations/01-index.md

 ### Pthreads Support

 The WebAssembly version of PHP is built without pthreads support, which means you cannot use `pcntl_` functions like `pcntl_fork()` or `pcntl_exec()`.
-Most of the time, you don't need them, but there are a few `wp-cli` commands and a few corner-cases in PHPUnit tests that use them.
+Most of the time, you don't need them, but there are a few WP-CLI commands and a few corner-cases in PHPUnit tests that use them.

 You can track the progress of adding pthreads support at https://github.com/WordPress/wordpress-playground/issues/347.